codesnippetspro/code-snippets/readme.txt

 No, the snippets are stored in the WordPress database and are independent of the theme and unaffected by WordPress upgrades.

 = Can the plugin be completely uninstalled? =
-Yes, when you delete Code Snippets using the 'Plugins' menu in WordPress it will clean up the database table and a few other bits of data.
-Be careful not to remove Code Snippets by deleting it from the Plugins menu unless you want this to happen.
+If you enable the 'Complete Uninstall' option on the plugin settings page, Code Snippets will clean up all of its data when deleted through the WordPress 'Plugins' menu.
+This includes all of the stored snippets.
+If you would like to preserve the snippets, ensure they are exported first.

 = Can I copy any snippets I've created to another WordPress site? = Yes!
 You can individually export a single snippet using the link below the snippet name on the 'Manage Snippets' page or bulk export multiple snippets using the 'Bulk Actions' feature.
 Snippets can later be imported using the 'Import Snippets' page by uploading the export file.